 Nursing science is the study of supporting the process of people attempting to resolve problems on all levels of health that people face from the day they are born until the day they die.
 In other words, nursing not only involves the process of treating disease or disorders, but also involves work to prevent disease, maintain and promote health, including the person’s community and family, to ensure they can lead the life of a decent human being in terms of their physical, mental, social and cultural health.
 Nurses also need to learn not only the structure, function and diseases of the human body; it could also be said that they must learn how to foster rich humanity through understanding of the lifestyle environment and cultural backgrounds of people, and the social and psychological changes associated with human development.
 The specialist techniques for providing nursing to people are learnt while organically incorporating various nursing practices and training based on this broad human understanding and scientific theory.

 The nursing curriculum is comprised of four main parts, “human”, “health”, “environment” and “nursing”.
-In the School of Nursing, “environment” is recaptured with the concept of “lifestyle” to enable students to easily understand the role of nursing with the “human” life and the curriculum is learnt by striving to coordinate the broadening of the students’ perspective with studying medicine, psychology and sociology to deepen their specialist knowledge, while clarifying the independence of nursing.
+In the College of Nursing, “environment” is recaptured with the concept of “lifestyle” to enable students to easily understand the role of nursing with the “human” life and the curriculum is learnt by striving to coordinate the broadening of the students’ perspective with studying medicine, psychology and sociology to deepen their specialist knowledge, while clarifying the independence of nursing.
 The three main fundamental specialist subjects are the “Science of the Mind and Behavior”, “Humans and Life Sciences”, and “Lifestyle Support Science”, which enables learning about the diversity of humans and a wide range of values.

 The specialist subjects are comprised of “Fundamentals of Lifestyle Support”, “Nursing Practice” and “Applied Nursing”, and there are also subjects established relating to nursing research, and subjects relating to public health nursing and school nursing as electives.
 In the “Fundamentals of Lifestyle Support” students will acquire skills through practicing fundamental techniques that will serve as the basis of nursing, as well as studying the theory of nursing bioethics, physical assessment, and lifestyle support theory.
 In “Nursing Practice” students will learn the theory and practical techniques of community health nursing, adult nursing, psychiatric nursing, gerontological nursing, maternity nursing and pediatric nursing.
 In “Applied Nursing” students will study home nursing, international health and research methods.
 Furthermore, in medical team cooperation exercises (care colloquium) students will learn team-based medicine together with other students studying subjects related to healthcare and welfare in medicine and other schools.